 Now that the longest days of summer are here, it’s not surprising sunscreen is on many people’s minds.
-We’re all about keeping your skin healthy and youthful by making sure to slather on quality SPF daily, but if you enjoy snorkeling through colorful reefs, you may need to take a closer look at some of the ingredients on the back of the bottle before jumping in the water.
+At our La Jolla medical spa, we’re all about keeping your skin healthy and youthful by making sure to slather on quality SPF daily, but if you enjoy snorkeling through colorful reefs, you may need to take a closer look at some of the ingredients on the back of the bottle before jumping in the water.

 That’s because in our efforts to protect our skin from harmful UV rays, we may be damaging our ocean’s abundant sea life and reef system.
-And according to an article on NewBeauty, Hawaii is no longer going to let that happen.
+And according to an article on NewBeauty, Hawaii and Key West are no longer going to let that happen.

 What sunscreens were banned?
 And why?